SuarezLuis/open-in-click-up/readme.md

 # 📂 ✨ Open-CU
-Open up your clickup ticket from the command-line
+Open up your clickup ticket from the command-line on Mac and Windows

 ### Installation
 `npm install -g open-cu`